Professional and Higher Education (e-PgCert)

 Teaching hours and attendance

-The e-PgCert is a fully online part-time course, accessible from anywhere.
+The course is part-time and delivered fully online.
 Most people complete one module per semester.
 Each module carries 20 credits (equivalent to 200 hours study).
 This equates to approximately 15-20 hours of study per week per module per semester.

 - Facilitating Learning (20 credits)